| << Previous | Index | Next >> | |

 Except for comments, everything in a C program is a statement.
 Almost all statements end with a semicolon.
 A C program is treated as a stream of characters where line boundaries are (generally) not meaningful.
 Any C statement may be written on as many lines as needed.
 Comments (the

-loop is a statement.
-A compound statement is a group of statements enclosed in braces{
+whileorforloop is a statement.
+A compound statement is a group of statements enclosed in braces{and}.4.9 Declarations

 A variable must be declared before it can be used.
 That means the variable must have a name and a type, and perhaps its storage class could be specified.
 If an array is declared, its size must be given.
 Root data arrays are limited to a total of 32,767 elements.